 Her parents have already paid thousands of dollars for an education Jill wants nothing to do with.
 How can they be confident that being a teacher is right for Jill?

-The other reality is that the job market is very competitive and people in their 20’s are having a harder time launching their careers than in the past.
+The other reality is that the job market is very competitive, and people in their 20’s are having a harder time launching their careers than in the past.
 This means more kids are moving back home after college graduation.
-A recent study shows that 50% of students move back home after college graduation.
+A 2019 study showed that 50% of students move back home after college graduation.
 Many of these kids plan on living at home for at least two years.
 You can read more about the study here.

 So, while we don’t want to pressure our teens to decide on a career, we have to help them.
 We can provide them with experiences to help guide them.
 Kids can only make decisions based on what they see, hear, or do.

-If you are not helping your child find their future path in their high school years, you are opening yourself up to costly debt and a child in their 20’s who is living at home and feels lost about their future.
+If you put off or avoid helping your teen find their future path in their high school years, you are opening yourself up to potential debt and a kid in their 20’s, living at home and feeling lost about their future.